transdigiware/blockchain/howto/ibp-console-organizations.md

 As with all channel updates, this update needs to be performed by a channel operator and the change will follow the channel update approval process according to the policy that was configured when the channel was created.

 First, perform the same steps as above for [Updating the organization MSP definition](#ibp-console-organizations-new-admins-steps).
-Then:
+Then, if the organization MSP was not created with **NodeOUs** enabled, you also need to update the associated channels that include the organization definition with the new public admin certificate.
+When **NodeOUs** are enabled, the admin role is inserted directly into the certificate itself and the channel does not need to be updated.
+To find out whether the MSP definition was created with **NodeOUs** enabled, open the MSP definition in the Organizations tab and examine the setting of the **NodeOUs** field.
+When the **NodeOUs** configuration is not enabled, you need to perform the following steps:

 1. Open the channel to be updated in the console.
 2. Click **Channel details** and scroll down to **Channel members**.